CBD oil under the tongue

 If you swallow CBD, it travels through your digestive system and your body automatically starts to break it down.
 This process can be slowed down by mixing the active ingredients with other substances such as fat or using an MCT oil carrier, but the difference is relatively small.

 Most food and drink must take a ‘first pass’ through the liver, this removes toxins and breaks food into its component parts.
-Only about 4% of the original amount of CBD will make it through this and reach the bloodstream to be transported to cells for use.
+Between 4% and 12% of the CBD will make it through and reach the bloodstream to be transported to cells for use.
 Because of the time it takes for your digestive system to process food, it can take between 30 minutes and 2 hours for that small amount of CBD to get to work.

-CBD applied topically doesn’t travel in your bloodstream
+Topically applied CBD doesn’t travel in your bloodstream

 Rubbing a balm or cream into your skin, unlike the other methods, doesn’t give you a whole-body effect.
 This is because it only goes to the cells, tissues and small blood vessels close to where you’ve applied it.
 It can have a localised effect within 25 – 45 minutes and up to 45% can reach the target area.

-Vaping is when specially prepared CBD e-liquids are heated in a vaporiser until they form an inhalable vapor.
-The CBD can cross the thin, moist membranes in your lungs into your bloodstream.
-This means that the effects can often be felt within 10 – 20 minutes and up to 56% of the CBD can reach your blood for use in your body.
+Vaping involves heating CBD e-liquids in a device to produce a vapour you inhale.
+The CBD crosses the thin, moist membranes in your lungs directly into your bloodstream.
+This means that the effects can often be felt within 10 - 20 minutes and up to 56% of the CBD can reach your bloodstream.

 It is currently seen to be a better method than eating CBD, but until CBD has been specifically prepared for rectal use it is not as consistently effective as taking it sublingually or using a vape.